 - Plumbing repairs (major kitchen sink and toilet replacement)

-However, you choose to divide the manual labor remember that your house is an ongoing project.
+However, if you choose to divide the manual labor, remember that your house is an ongoing project.
 You don’t need to complete everything immediately.
 It’s better to pace yourself, pay cash for things, and shop around until you’re confident you’ve found exactly what you’re looking for before moving forward.
-Remember, time is money and your time is valuable.
-It’s worth it to invest in the help of a professional to save yourself the mental frustration and physical pain of not having tasks completed the way you prefer.
+Remember, time is money, and your time is valuable.
+It’s worth it to invest in the help of a professional to save yourself the mental frustration, and physical pain of not having tasks completed the way you prefer.